OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

   The Windows PC should run PuTTY_ 's application `Pageant <https://the.earth.li/~sgtatham/putty/0.76/htmldoc/Chapter9.html#pageant>`_ for authentication.

+* Windows users may alternatively install the graphical MobaXterm_ X server and SSH client.
+  **Warning**: MobaXterm_ has a *Remote Monitoring* feature that probes the login node every second so that it can display a remote status bar at the bottom of the terminal window.
+  It is not on by default, and we request that you **do not use** it because it overloads the login nodes!

 The SSH **public key** from your PC can be appended to the file ``$HOME/.ssh/authorized_keys`` to enable password-less logins.

 **WARNING:** DO NOT copy SSH keys from Niflheim to any external computer (for example, your PC) for reasons of security!